 Agent tokens

-When you create a new organization in Buildkite, a default agent token is created.
-This token can be used for testing and development, but it's recommended to create new, specific tokens for each new environment.
+When you create a new organization in Buildkite, an initial agent token is created (called Initial agent token within the Default cluster).
+This token can be used for testing and development and is only revealed once during the organization setup process.
+It's recommended that you create new, specific tokens for each new environment.

 Using and storing tokens